Robert Meldrum Craig: Life

 In 1909 he began lecturing in Geology at Dundee, then a branch of the University of St Andrews, moving to St Andrews in 1912.

 In the First World War he served first in the Durham Light Infantry then in the 5th South Staffordshire Regiment (rising to the rank of Captain).
 From 1918 to 1921 he acted as the Government Geologist to Nyasaland in Africa.
 He then received a professorship at the University of Edinburgh and remained there from 1921 until retiral, lecturing in economic geology.
 In 1931 he gained a DSc, on the geology of Harris and Lewis, from the University.
 He was elected a Fellow of the Royal Society of Edinburgh in 1925.
 His proposers were Thomas James Jehu, John Horne, Ben Peach, and Robert Campbell.
 He won the Society’s Keith Medal for 1925-27.

-He served as a President of the Edinburgh Geological Society 1934-6 and Trustee from 1939-48.
+He served as a President of the Edinburgh Geological Society 1934-6 and Trustee from 1939 to 1948.

 He died on 28 March 1956.